Switching Pro to Advanced is always rewarding. Your skills and ROI will rise simultaneously. Tell us who does want this?

 You can use the photo for a demo.
 We don’t prefer this for the final project unless you have dye sublimation.

-We prefer dye-sublimation printers for the ultimate efficiency.
+We prefer dye-sublimation printers for ultimate efficiency.
 The color grades are super-specific, and there is no chance of decay.

 But Inkjet may decay over time.
 Over everything, it’s all about cost-efficiency.
 Inkjet and dye sublimation offers the same cost.
 Since both are offering the same cost, why should you compromise on the quality?

-Easy to use:
+Easy to use

 Inkjet is easy to use.
 We think it has a competitive advantage here.
 It has fewer technical difficulties than dye-sublimation.